papaponmx/riosjaime/README.md

 # TO DO

-.reveal links, invert their :hover colors.

 // Optimize everything
 Improve thumbnails
 Minify scripts and styles
 Upload all in .gzip
 Optimize images
-Enhance #footer a:hover
 Choose fonts
-Colors for the responsive navigation

 # DONE

 Today
+ Removed animate.css for performance improvement
+ Fixed text-shadow on .hero
+ colors for the responsive menu
+ .reveal links, invert their :hover colors.
+ Removed gutter and improved function in app.js Enhance #footer a:hover
+ Colors for the responsive navigation
+ Linked to app.min.js

+ Before today

   Included Google Analytics code

-Yesterday
   Colors for the whole theme
   Improve the modal template for each element
   Improve :hover text of .grid-element